mohamedyd/awesome_resources/README.md

 	- Knowledge bases with neural networks
 	- Adversarial methods and advanced search algorithms

-## Datasets, Pretrained Models, & ML Problems
+## Datasets, Pretrained Models, and ML Problems

 * [32 datasets to uplift your skills in data science](https://datasciencedojo.com/blog/datasets-data-science-skills/): An archive of 32 datasets to use to practice and improve your skills as a data scientist.
 The data sets are categorized according to varying difficulty levels to be suitable for everyone.